Azores travel advice

 Azores, Madeira

-Appointment Book your appointment onlineFor emergency consular assistance, call the embassy of Canada in Lisbon and follow the instructions.
+Appointment Book your appointment onlineFor emergency consular assistance, call the Embassy of Canada to Portugal, in Lisbon, and follow the instructions.
 At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.

 Disclaimer